 If parents do not teach their children about sexuality, they will learn it from other source.
 (Not necessarily the right and correct way).

 Children’s exposure to information about sexuality begins much earlier than many parents imagine.

-By not talking about sexuality with their children, parents will have little control over what they learn about it and how they learn it.
+By not talking about sexuality with your children.
+You will have little control over what they learn about it and how they learn it.

 What a child learns from friends, school and social media will be piecemeal and perhaps wrong.
 It can be humiliating and even dangerous.

 Although the media cover a profusion of sex and sexuality, the cover often shows sensationalism and lightness.

 The realistic depictions of intimate relationships and sexuality are not portrayed.